satishagrwal/fsd/README.md

 Docker Freeswitch
 -----------------
-This project can be used to deploy a FreeSWITCH server inside a Docker container.
+This project used to deploy a FreeSWITCH server inside a Docker container and inplement following scenario

+1) Only allow to register testplivo1 and testplivo2.
+2) Server can route calls to and from registered SIP endpoints.

 A)If you want to use window based docker container.
 Please follow below steps